 Tender fruits of bottle gourd are commonly consumed as a vegetable and are also used in the preparation of sweets and pickles (Sharma and Sengupta, 2012).
 The fruit is known for its cooling effect and medicinal properties, including prevention of constipation, as well as diuretic and cardiotonic effects.
 Fruit pulp is used as antidote against certain poisons.
-Externally the pulp is applied as poultice and cooling application to the saved head delirium and also rubbed on the flat of the feet and hands to diminish the effect of heat (Harika et al, 2012).
-Mature fruits possess a moderately hard rind with thick, edible flesh and a central cavity containing numerous seeds.
-The hard shells of the mature fruits are used in making various types of musical instruments, jugs, domestic utensils for storage of liquid and food materials and floats for fishing nets.
+Externally, the pulp is applied as poultice and cooling application to the forehead and also rubbed on the flat of the feet and hands to diminish the effect of heat (Harika et al, 2012).
+Mature fruits have a moderately hard rind, thick, edible flesh, and a central cavity containing numerous seeds.
+The hard shells of the mature fruits are used in making various types of musical instruments, jugs, domestic utensils for the storage of liquid and food materials and floats for fishing nets.
 The seeds are generally plump and tan to soft white in color, enclosed within a testa or seed coat.
 They are flat and range in shape from rectangular to narrow trapezoidal, with coloration varying from whitish to dark brown.
-Nutritionally, the fruit is rich in proteins, minerals, amino acids and fixed oils (Hegazy and El-Kinawy, 2011).
-Additionally, bottle gourd fruits have both direct and indirect medicinal uses and are traditionally employed in the treatment of ailments such as asthma, pain, ulcers, constipation, and bronchial disorders (Gorasiya et al., 2012).
+Nutritionally, the fruit is rich in proteins, minerals, amino acids, and fixed oils (Hegazy and El-Kinawy, 2011).
+Additionally, bottle gourd fruits have both direct and indirect medicinal uses and are traditionally used to treat ailments such as asthma, pain, ulcers, constipation, and bronchial disorders (Gorasiya et al., 2012).
 The bitter fruits are poisonous and are used as a strong purgative.
-The bitter fruit ash when mixed with honey is useful application to eyes for night blindness.
+The bitter fruit ash, when mixed with honey, is a useful application for the eyes for night blindness.
 The leaves in the form of decoction with sugar are used for curing jaundice.
-The leaves are also used to prepare vegetable and they have higher nutritive value than fruits, in respect of protein, fat, minerals, fibre, carbohydrate, energy, calcium and phosphorus contents.
-Different plant parts of bottle gourd have several putative medicinal properties (Jain et al., 2018).
+The leaves are also used to prepare vegetables, and they have higher nutritive value than fruits, in respect of protein, fat, minerals, fibre, carbohydrate, energy, calcium, and phosphorus contents.
+Different plant parts of the bottle gourd have several putative medicinal properties (Jain et al., 2018).

 The absence of high-yielding varieties is one of the major constraints limiting bottle gourd productivity.
 Not all cultivars perform well across different regions; while some are well adapted to specific environments, others exhibit poor growth and yield under the same conditions (Rehman et al., 1990).
 Consequently, exotic high-yielding varieties require thorough evaluation before large-scale cultivation, as insufficient knowledge of their adaptability to local climatic and soil conditions may result in suboptimal performance.

-Growers require bottle gourd varieties that are early maturing and high yielding.
-Therefore, the present study was undertaken to evaluate the currently available bottle gourd germplasm in order to identify potential cultivars with superior yield and yield-related attributes under the Southern Telangana agroclimatic conditions.
+Growers require bottle gourd varieties that are early maturing and high-yielding.
+Therefore, the present study was undertaken to evaluate the available bottle gourd germplasm and identify potential cultivars with superior yield and yield-related attributes under Southern Telangana agroclimatic conditions.

 MATERIAL AND METHODS

-Field experiments were conducted during three consecutive years of summer 2022 and 2023 and 2024 at Vegetable Research Station, Hyderabad, Sri Konda Laxman Telangana Horticultural University, Telangana, India, which is at an altitude of 494 meters above mean sea level and at 78°39’93’’E longitude and 17°32’27” N latitude.
-The experimental soil was clay loam in texture, neutral in reaction, low in available nitrogen and phosphorous, high in potassium and belongs to the order Alfisol of shallow to medium depth.
+Field experiments were conducted during three consecutive years of summer 2022, 2023, and 2024 at Vegetable Research Station, Hyderabad, Sri Konda Laxman Telangana Horticultural University, Telangana, India, which is at an altitude of 494 meters above mean sea level and at 78°39’93’’E longitude and 17°32’27” N latitude.
+The experimental soil was clay loam in texture, neutral in reaction, low in available nitrogen and phosphorous, high in potassium, and belongs to the order Alfisol of shallow to medium depth.

-The experiment was laid out in Randomized Block Design having 10 genotypes viz., BBOG-2-21, RHRBG-54, RHRBG-35, Arka Shreyas, VRBOG-63-02 (Kashi Kirti), VRBOG-16, NDBG-28, DBOGV-225, BBOG-3-1 and Punjab Barkat (C) with three replications.
+The experiment was laid out in a Randomized Block Design having 10 genotypes viz., BBOG-2-21, RHRBG-54, RHRBG-35, Arka Shreyas, VRBOG-63-02 (Kashi Kirti), VRBOG-16, NDBG-28, DBOGV-225, BBOG-3-1 and Punjab Barkat (C) with three replications.
 The genotypes were supplied by All India Coordinated Research Project on Vegetable Crops (AICRP VC)

-The detail about source of entries is given in Table 1.
+Table 1 The details about the source of entries